-- 85. On the basis of the discussion and outcomes at 13th WGH working meeting, participants recognized the importance in following aspects for further direction of WGH: - WGH agreed to enhance the AI application research in hydrological information and forecasting in next years. - WGH recognized the importance to improve the advanced technology application in hydrological data monitoring and collection, and agreed to propose from China "Application Study on New Generation of Integrated Micro-siphon Rain Gauge in TC Members" as one of AOPs in next years.

-- WGH recognized that Strengthening the standardization of hydrological information and forecasting is very important to promote the capacity of national hydrological services in Members, so that the theme of WGH 13th Working Meeting was proposed as "Strengthen Standardization for Better National Hydrological Services".
-WGH agreed the proposal from China "Review and enhancement on specifications for hydrological information and forecasting in TC Members" as one of WGH AOPs in next years. - WGH noted that some AOPs will be closed in 2025, and call for Members to Members to propose new AOPs for 2026 and beyond.
+- 83. On the basis of the discussion and outcomes at 13th WGH working meeting, participants recognized the importance in following aspects for further direction of WGH: - WGH agreed to enhance the AI application research in hydrological information and forecasting in next up-coming years. - WGH recognized the importance to improve the capacity building on in hydrological data monitoring and collection by enhancement the advanced technology application, and agreed to propose from China "Application Study on New Generation of Integrated Micro-siphon Rain Gauge in TC Members" as one of AOPs. - WGH recognized that Strengthening the standardization of hydrological information and forecasting is very important to promote the capacity of national hydrological services in Members, so that the theme of WGH 13th Working Meeting was proposed as "Strengthen Standardization for Better National Hydrological Services".
+WGH agreed the proposal from China "Review and enhancement on specifications for hydrological information and forecasting in TC Members" as one of WGH AOPs.